stolidity/prepush-hook/README.md

 }
 ```

-If you do not configure the hook with an array of scripts to run, it will default to `["lint", "validate", "test"]` to maintain backwards compatibility with the old version of this hook.
-In addition to that, if a `lint` script is not specified, it will default to `"jshint ."`.
-If a `lint` script is configured, it will not be overridden.
-If an array of scripts is configured, it will be used and there will be no default `lint` script.
+If you do not configure the hook with an array of scripts to run, it will default to `["validate", "test"]` to maintain backwards compatibility with the old version of this hook.

 Package.json
 ------------